RESIDENTIAL STUDENT HANDBOOK

 Taking Medication

 Participants must report all prescription medications on the Parent Comments and Health Form.
 Participants must turn in all prescription medications upon arrival and the medication must be in the original prescription container with a label.
 Staff must follow directions on the label.
-Medications will be distributed by RLL’s and our nurse on staff at appropriate times.
-All controlled substances must be handed into the RLLs who will give to participants when needed and directed by the parents and student.
+Medications will be distributed by the school nurse or our RLL’s at the appropriate times.
+All controlled substances must be handed into camp staff on Sunday evenings at check-in.
 Participants who bring and do not report their prescription medication will be immediately removed from the program.

 Participants may keep over-the-counter medications in their rooms for their personal use (i.e. pain relievers, cold medications, stomach remedies, herbal remedies, vitamins, etc.).
+Students may keep Epi-pens and inhalers with them at all times.
 NCSSM assumes no responsibility for the use or misuse of such medications.

 Health Services